jaykay12/tech/_posts/2021-1-10-nosql-databases.md

 - Provides lot of flexibility over relational databases as each row is not required to have the exact same columns(schema less).
 - Great when large amounts of data is stored and the future query patterns can be preicted.
 - Commonly used for storing IoT data and user profile data.
 (Clickstream data)
-- Example:
+- Examples:
-  - Cassandra
+  - Apache Cassandra
-  - HBase
+  - Apache HBase
+  - ScyllaDB
+  - Google Bigtable
+  - Azure Cosmos DB

 <ins>**Graph Databases:**</ins>
 - Store data in the form of nodes and edges
 - Nodes store information about entities(users, company, products) while edges store information about the relationships between these nodes.
 - Great for usecases where we need to traverse relationships to look for patterns such as social networks, fraud detection, and recommendation engines.
-- Example:
+- Examples:
   - Neo4j
   - JanusGraph
   - Aerospike-Graph
+  - Amazon Neptune
+  - Azure Cosmos DB

 #### When should NoSQL be used over SQL